lmpn/product-manager/README.md

 ## Usage
 To start run: `startApp.sh`

-If the RabbitMQ container exists when you run the start script run: `chmod 600 .docker/rabbitmq/data/.erlang.cookie`
+If the RabbitMQ container exits when you run the start script run: `chmod 600 .docker/rabbitmq/data/.erlang.cookie`